 The most famous one, Russell's paradox (more about this later in this page).

-- ET maths is generally similar to ours in its analysis of infinity, as well as paradoxes like Russell's paradox
+- ET maths is generally similar to ours in its analysis of infinity, and paradoxes like Russell's paradox

 - Or if there are many wildly different ways of doing it and we've only got one of them